-There are several vitimins and nutritional supplements that have a small literature supporting their use in prevention of migriane.
+There are several vitamins and nutritional supplements that have a small literature supporting their use in prevention of migraine.
 There are also many other alternative approaches to migraine, outlined here.
 Holland et al (2012) reviewed most of these and presented the evidence according to the American Academy of Neurology.

 A recent article by Prakash and Rathore suggested that vitamin D deficiency is more common in patients with tension headache (Prakash et al, 2017).
 As vitamin D deficiency is common in Chicago during the winter months, for most patients, we advise supplementation not only for headache but for a variety other positive effects.